 Seattle City Light was the first utility company in the nation to become carbon neutral.
 And today, businesses and organizations across the city are committed to following in their footsteps.
 In fact, the Sounders FC is now the first carbon neutral professional soccer team in North America.
-CenturyLink Field, home of the Sounders FC and the Seattle Seahawks, is one of the most environmentally-friendly and sustainable sports and entertainment facilities in the world with a waste diversion rate of greater than 95% each of the last five years.
+Lumen Field, home of the Sounders FC and the Seattle Seahawks, is one of the most environmentally-friendly and sustainable sports and entertainment facilities in the world with a waste diversion rate of greater than 95% each of the last several years.

-The Washington State Convention Center also continues to reduce their carbon footprint with sustainable culinary practices including sourcing their food products locally and providing 100% compostable box lunches and food service items.
+The Seattle Convention Center also continues to reduce their carbon footprint with sustainable culinary practices including sourcing their food products locally and providing 100% compostable box lunches and food service items.
 The center has an annual waste diversion rate of 71% and when surplus food is unavoidable, they regularly donate to FareStart, a program helping those in need transform their lives through food.
 Additionally, the Sheraton Grand Seattle was the first to pilot a sustainability initiative that was later rolled out to all SPG hotels internationally.
 The program is now called Make a Green Choice and allows guests to opt out of full housekeeping in exchange for loyalty points or a food and beverage voucher.

 Regardless of meeting type, Seattle will create a home for your group that sustains a healthier environment for all.
 Contact us to learn more about how the city can serve as a place for inspired and environmentally sustainable meetings.

 Originally appeared on pcma.org.